 Solved: USB Keyboard not working on Mac or MacBook?

-It is terrible when you are working on something important, and some keys do not work.
+It is terrible when working on something important, and some keys do not work.
 It needs to be solved even if you think the keyboard works often but also stops functioning in between.
-Especially if things go wrong with your favourite Mac, then that pisses you off.
-So if you are thinking about the USB Keyboard Not Working on Mac or MacBook, then we have solution for you.
+Especially if things go wrong with your favorite Mac, then that pisses you off.
+So, if you are thinking about the USB Keyboard Not Working on a Mac or MacBook, we have a solution for you.

-When your USB keyboard stops working, there may be an issue as simple as that with your system’s software or similar.
-Several simple steps help you fix the issue and do not need a technician to fix it.
+When your USB keyboard stops working, there may be an issue with your system’s software or something similar.
+Several simple steps help you fix the issue, and you do not need a technician to do so.

-Often the issue is not with software or any other but a loose connection.
-So, unplug the keyboard from the USB port of your Mac and connect something else with it.
+Often, the issue is not with software or any other but a loose connection.
+So, unplug the Keyboard from the keyboard port of your Mac and connect something else to it.
 Further, plug it into the USB port of your Mac again.
 Else, you can even plug the USB keyboard into another USB port as the earlier one would not work.

-Besides, if the secondary device that you plugged in the USB port works, then the ports are fine, but the keyboard is the issue.
+Besides, if the secondary device you plugged into the USB port works, the ports are exemplary, but the keyboard is the keyboard.

 Clean your USB Keyboard

-USB Keyboards often do not work on Mac for several reasons.
-One of the common reasons is dust or grime accumulated under the keyboard.
-This often happens when you do not keep your desk clean and even when you eat while you work!
-Therefore, You should clean the keyboard for it to work with Mac or MacBook.
+USB Keyboards often do not work on Macs for several reasons.
+One common reason is dust or grime accumulated under the Keyboard.
+This Keyboard happens when you do not keep your desk clean and even when you eat while you work!
+Therefore, you should clean the Keyboard for Keyboardrk with a Mac or MacBook.

-You can even check the USB port that connects to the keyboard if it has any residue of dust or grime.
+You can even check the USB port that connects to the Keyboard to see if there is a residue of dust or grime.
 Clean them if present.

 Delete the Preferences

 All the Settings you do on your Mac OS are stored in the system files ending with the .plist extension.
-It stores all your preferences, so you can delete them to solve keyboard, mouse, or any other errors with your system; before deleting the preferences, backup all the data you want.
-You can backup them using Time Machine in case anything gets wrong.
+It stores all your preferences, so you can delete them to solve Keyboard, mouKeyboardny other errors with your system; before deleting the preferences, back up all the data you want.
+You can back them using a Time Machine in case anything goes wrong.

 • Open Finder and Press CMD + SHIFT + G.